Free ImageJ plugins to support nuclear medicine physics equipment quality control examinations.

 The IAEA-NMQC Toolkit has been developed by Alex Vergara Gil (Division of Clinical Research, Centre of Isotopes, Havana, Cuba) with support and validation by Leonel Torres Aroche (Clinical Research, Centre of Isotopes, Havana, Cuba) and Gian Luca Poli (Dosimetry and Medical Radiation Physics section, Division of Human Health, IAEA).

 Acknowledgement is also given for the assistance of Elena De Ponti (Ospedale San Gerardo, Monza, Italy), Adam Kesner (Memorial Sloan Kettering Cancer Center, New York, USA) and Federica Fioroni (Azienda Unità Sanitaria Locale – IRCCS di Reggio Emilia, Italy, Italy) for their help in acquiring the data and for the useful discussion, and of Theresa Feddersen and Elisabeth Salomon for their support in the validation.

-The development of the IAEA-QCNM Toolkit was supported by the Peaceful Uses Initiative (PUI) project of the United States of America.
+The development of the IAEA-QCNM Toolkit was supported by the Peaceful Uses Initiative (PUI) project of Switzerland.

 The IAEA officer responsible for the module was Gian Luca Poli, Dosimetry and Medical Radiation Physics section, Division of Human Health.